2muchcoffeecom/ngx-restangular/README.md

 #Dependencies

-Restangular depends on Angular2, Lodash and q(эта библиотека не будет подключатся в последующих версиях).
+Restangular depends on Angular2, Lodash and q(this library won't be included in the next versions).

 **[Back to top](#table-of-contents)**